edoardovicenzi/s2i-the-counter/README.md

 ![App Screenshot](/img/counter-default.png)
 ## Demo

-The working demo is hosted on github pages at: https://edoardovicenzi.github.io/s2i-the-counter/## Features
+The working demo is hosted on github pages at: https://edoardovicenzi.github.io/s2i-the-counter/

 ## Features
 - Every aspect of the counter is created via the Counter class.